Woman Singing Tina Turner’s “Private Dancer” Quite Confident She’d Make An Excellent Prostitute, If She Absolutely Had To

-“You don’t look at their faaaa-ces and you don’t ask their names,” she wailed, while thinking ‘I bet that’s so true’.
+“You don’t look at their faaaa-ces and you don’t ask their names,” she howled, while thinking ‘I bet that’s so true’.

 “You don’t think of them as huuuman,” she continued, “you don’t think of them at all.”

-Suddenly she began to wonder why so many Irish women’s favourite song was about the broken dreams of a prostitute.
+Suddenly she began to wonder why so many women’s favourite singalong song was about the broken dreams of a prostitute.

-So she sat down to pour herself another one and reflect on how Turner’s downbeat tale of prostitution and defeat, had somehow replaced I Will Survive, Gloria Gaynor’s upbeat female empowerment-anthem.
+As she poured another one, she reflected on how Turner’s downbeat tale of prostitution and defeat, had somehow replaced Gloria Gaynor’s upbeat female empowerment-anthem, I Will Survive.